joetanx/conjur-terraform/README.md

 ## 4.3.
 Configure Terraform project in GitLab

-GitLab project name: `Terraform S3 Demo`
+GitLab project name: `Terraform AWS S3 Demo`

-☝️ Remember that for GitLab JWT authentication to work, the project slug must match the annotation configured in Conjur policy
+☝️ Project name is important!
+Remember that for GitLab JWT authentication to work, the `project path` must match the `host identity` configured in the Conjur policy

 ### 4.3.1. main.tf and demo.txt